XiaoxiangGuanGFZ/xHM/documents/Soil_process.md

 evaporation is restricted to the upper zone.

-The massb alancefo r theu ppera ndl owerz onesis given by
+The mass balance for the upper and lower zones is given by

 $$
     d_1(\theta_1^{t + \Delta t} - \theta_1^t) = P_0 - P_1(\theta_1) - E_{to} - E_{tu} - E_s + V_{sat} - V_r